jjestrel/FollowCheckr/README.md

 The session storing code is also provided by nquinlan's demo.
 The relevant code logic occurs in check.php and index.html demonstrates the capability of FollowCheckr.

+Most of the processing done in FollowCheckr is done in [FollowCheckr.php](https://github.com/jjestrel/FollowCheckr/blob/master/src/FollowCheckr.php)